-As for other common organisational approaches, there is little evidence that pupils in ability classes learn more than those in mixed-ability groups, say the researchers.
+As for other common organizational approaches, there is little evidence that pupils in ability classes learn more than those in mixed-ability groups, say the researchers.

 For any intervention to succeed, you need to ensure it has the support of the school leadership team and commitment from staff.
 You also need to create a culture where high expectations are the norm, where achievement in its widest sense is celebrated, and where T&L techniques are continually improved on.